xtfocus/hanoi_ck_crwlmd/README.md

-# A small tricks to get geo-spatial data from google map
+# A small trick to scrape geo-spatial data from Google map
 Coverage:
 <ul>
     <li> Parsing json